-Build a Multilingual Dynamic Website with Laravel Localization
+Build a Multi-Language Dynamic Website with Laravel Localization

 How to setup Laravel Localization

-Before developing this application, let us look at what Laravel provides for multiple language implementations.
-Laravel offers easy ways to retrieve strings for various languages using the translation files.
+Before developing this application, let us understand how Laravel multilingual site setup is done.
+Laravel offers easy ways to retrieve strings for various languages using language files.
 It uses translation files for each language under the 'lang' folder within the Laravel project.
 By default, Laravel does not provide the 'lang' directory.
 We need to use the below artisan command to publish it.

 php artisan lang:publish